mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/introduction.en.md

 Payment Brick is a modular and customizable solution that allows you to add several payment methods to your store with just one Brick, allowing you to save card data for future purchases.
 By using Payment Brick, you will have different payment methods at your disposal and you will be able to choose which ones to enable for your site.

-For now, you will be able to give your customers the possibility of making **payments through debit and credit cards, PagoEfectivo or using the Mercado Pago Wallet**.
+You can give your customers the possibility to make **payments through debit and credit cards, PagoEfectivo or using the Mercado Pago Wallet**.

 The possibility of saving the data of cards that have already been charged in previous purchases, makes the payment process more efficient and faster.
 For the buyer, it is no longer necessary to have to reload the data each time they enter the checkout.